 Admittedly, the eight variations of associative containers are a little bit confusing.
-In addition, the name component unordered of the new ones is not so easy to read and to write.
+In addition, the name component unordered the new ones is not easy to read and write.
 The reason for the special names is easily explained.
-The unordered associative containers were on one hand too late for the C++98 standard.
-On the other hand, they were missed so badly that most architectures implemented them by themself.
-Therefore, the simple names have already been used and the C++ standardization committee has to use more elaborated names.
-But very nice is that names of the unordered associative containers follow a simple pattern.
+On the one hand, the unordered associative containers were too late for the C++98 standard.
+On the other hand, they were missed so severely that most architectures implemented them by themself.
+Therefore, simple names have already been used, and the C++ standardization committee has to use more elaborated names.
+But it is very nice that the names of the unordered associative containers follow a simple pattern.
 I presented the pattern in the post Hash tables.

 std::map versus std::unordered_map

 For my simple performance comparison, I put a lot of arbitrary values into a std::map and std::unorderd_map and measured and compared their performance.
-Exactly this is done in my program.
+Precisely this is done in my program.

 1